miensol/miensol.github.io/_posts/2018-01-04-multi-tenancy-task-scheduler.md

 The `_workInProgressWasDecremented` is used to guard and decrement the `currentWorkInProgressCounter` in a thread safe fashion.
 We first check whether we have immediately exceeded the maximum number of queued jobs.
 If the threshold is reached, we notify the observer about the error with [`outsideSink.error`](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/MonoSink.html#error-java.lang.Throwable-).

-If we have enough capacity to a perform `job`, we convert it to a reactive world with [`Mono.fromCallable`](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Mono.html#fromCallable-java.util.concurrent.Callable-) and attach a [`doAfterTerminate`](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Mono.html#doAfterTerminate-java.lang.Runnable-) callback that decrements work in progress counter.
+If we have enough capacity to a perform `job`, we convert it to a reactive world with [`Mono.fromCallable`](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Mono.html#fromCallable-java.util.concurrent.Callable-) and attach a [`doAfterTerminate`](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Mono.html#doAfterTerminate-java.lang.Runnable-) callback that decrements the work in progress counter.
 The `Task` class links `singleJob` and `outsideSink` so that they are both accessible while processing.
 Finally, we schedule the `task` through `taskSink.next(delayedTask)`.

 ## Task coordinator state